jcheeks7/Cold-Gas-Thruster/README.md

 ## 🚀 Project Overview

 Cold gas propulsion is a simple, safe, and cost-effective technology for small spacecraft attitude and trajectory control.
-This system uses a compressed gas (e.g., CO₂) expelled through a nozzle to generate thrust via Newton's Third Law.
+This system uses a compressed gas CO₂ expelled through a nozzle to generate thrust via Newton's Third Law.

 This project models, simulates, and prepares for the physical implementation of a cold gas thruster, including hardware, controls, and testing protocols.
-A corresponding GitHub repository can be found [here](https://github.com/jcheeks7/Cold-Gas-Thruster).

 ---